luiszeni/yolact/README.md

  python3 pth_to_onnx.py --trained_model=weights/yolact_resnet50_54_800000.pth
  ```

-It will save in the same directory with the .onnx extenssion.
+It will save in the same directory with the .onnx extension.

 ## Testing in single images

-To test using the .pth files use following commands:
+To test using the .pth files, use the following commands:

 ```Shell
 # Display qualitative results on the specified image.